FluxML/Flux.jl/docs/src/saving.md

     and across Flux versions if some of the Flux layers' internals are changed.
     It is therefore not recommended for long term storage, use [`Flux.state`](@ref) instead.

-!!! warning

-    Previous versions of Flux suggested saving only the model weights using `@save "mymodel.bson" params(model)`.
-    This is no longer recommended and even strongly discouraged.
-    Saving models this way will only store the trainable parameters which will result in incorrect behavior for layers like `BatchNorm`.